 Vail Review – overall

 Vail is the most visited ski resort in the United States.
-It’s the kind of place that if you didn’t know better you would think was designed and built from scratch as the ideal ski mountain for the majority of skiers.
-Long, wide, tree-lined intermediate runs dominate the north side, and wide-open huge bowls are the primary feature on the south side.
-There are multiple base-areas with most lodging accessible slope-side or via a short walk through the town.
+It’s the kind of place that you would think was designed and built from scratch as the ideal ski mountain for the majority of skiers.
+Long, wide, tree-lined intermediate runs dominate the north side.
+And wide-open huge bowls are the primary feature on the south side.
+There are multiple base-areas accessible by slopeside lodging or via a short walk through the town.

-It takes more than one day to ski the different areas at Vail, so we don’t normally try to do a complete loop of the area every day.
-You could really spend a complete day doing Blue Sky Basin and Mongolia, or skiing the back bowls, or skiing the front-side groomers.
-Sometimes the best way to make a plan is to decide where you want to have lunch and work around that because it is too big to get from one place to another quickly
+Needless to say, it takes more than one day to ski the different areas at Vail.
+You could really spend a complete day just doing Blue Sky Basin and Mongolia.
+Another day skiing the back bowls, or skiing the front-side groomers.
+Sometimes the best way to make a plan is to decide where you want to have lunch and work around that.
+And that is because it is too big to get from one place to another quickly

-We usually stay at lodging close to Lionshead, so starting there we often hit the frontside groomers first, or start working our way over to the back bowls by hitting Game Creek bowl.
-If it’s a powder day we will usually head straight for Sunup or Sundown bowl and work our way over to Mongolia after lunch at Two-Elk lodge.
+We usually stay at lodging close to Lionshead or Golden Peak.
+So we often hit the frontside groomers first, then start working our way over to the back bowls by hitting Game Creek bowl or Northwoods.
+If it’s a powder day, though, we will usually head straight for Sunup or Sundown bowl and work our way over to Mongolia after lunch at Two-Elk lodge.

 Note that if you are new to skiing Vail, you will probably spend a lot of time on cat track roads trying to get from one area to the next.
-Avoid that if possible by skiing from one area to the next on actual runs.
+To avoid that, you should try skiing from one area to the next on actual runs.
 It takes longer, but you will have a better time and will experience fewer crowds.

 - The 366 average annual inches of snowfall is above average for Colorado.

-- Being in Colorado, it’s colder and dryer than California so the snow surface is on average much better than we are used to elsewhere.
+- Being in Colorado, it’s colder and drier than California so the snow surface is on average much better than we are used to elsewhere.

 - On non-powder days the grooming is 2nd to none.